Foley’s two goals help send Tigers to 3A championship

 Photos by Samantha Davis.
 Marshall's Mady Girard takes the puck back and looks ahead at the offense in the first period against New Ulm Saturday afternoon at the Red Baron Arena in Marshall.
 Below: The Marshall girls hockey team celebrates after defeating New Ulm 2-1 Saturday afternoon to advance to the Section 3A Championship.
 Junior Abbey Foley had both goals for the Tigers.

-MARSHALL — The first-ranked Marshall girls hockey team is championship bound after defeating No. 4 New Ulm 2-1 in the Section 3A semifinals Saturday afternoon at the Red Baron Arena.
-The Tigers were able to withstand a late Eagles’ rally through a collective team effort on both ends of the rink.
+MARSHALL — The top-seeded Marshall girls hockey team is championship-bound after defeating No. 4 New Ulm 2-1 in the Section 3A semifinals Saturday afternoon at the Red Baron Arena.

 “This feels really good,” Foley said about moving onto the championship.
 “But, we all know that we can’t stop working now.
 We have to keep pushing through, and it’s not going to be easy at all from here.”